THE EARLY YEARS

 rise to become the King of Kings.

 On an overcast day in the early spring of 1938, Gurudev was born into a simple Brahmin family consisting of his parents, elder sister, and maternal grandparents.
-His father, Bhagat Ram ji, a chemicals trader by profession, and his mother, Ram Pyari ji, were a kind and pious couple.
+His father, Bhagat Ram ji, a chemicals trader by profession, and his mother, Ram Pyari ji, were a simple and kind couple.

 Gurudev’s birthplace, Hariana, was a small hamlet in the Hoshiarpur district of Punjab, India.
-Its small population of Muslim Rajputs and Hindu Brahmins were a paragon of communal harmony and solidarity.
-Before moving to Hariana, sometime before Gurudev’s birth, his family lived in the state capital of Amritsar.
-As Gurudev’s mother was unable to conceive after the birth of her first child, a daughter named Bimla, his paternal grandfather contacted a sant (saint) at the Golden Temple to seek divine intervention.
+Its small population of Muslims and Hindus were a paragon of communal harmony.
+Before relocating to Hariana, sometime before Gurudev’s birth, his family lived in the state capital of Amritsar.
+As Gurudev’s mother could not conceive after the birth of her first child, a daughter named Bimla, his paternal grandfather contacted a sant (saint) at the Golden Temple to seek divine intervention.
 The sant gave Gurudev’s mother jal (sanctified water) to drink for forty days.
 Gurudev was conceived soon after.
-The sant instructed Gurudev’s parents to name the unborn child Sant Prakash which means an enlightened saint.
-However, when the heavens opened shortly after his birth, his grandmother saw the inclement weather as a good omen.
-Fueled by a desire to pay homage to the god of rain for what she perceived as a blessing, she insisted upon a name for her grandson that included the name Indra (the rain god in Hindu mythology).
-To honour her wish, Gurudev’s parents named their newborn son Rajinder, which means King of Kings.
+The sant instructed Gurudev’s parents to name their unborn child Sant Prakash which means an enlightened saint.
+However, when the skies opened shortly after his birth, his grandmother saw the inclement weather as a good omen.
+Fueled by a desire to pay homage to the god of rain for what she perceived as a blessing, she insisted upon a name for her grandson that included ‘Indra’ (the rain god in Hindu mythology).
+To honour her wish, Gurudev’s parents named their newborn Rajinder, which means King of Kings.
 Decades later, Gurudev would acquire the ability to control rain and many other elements of nature.

-Sage Brighu, one of the seven great sages of Hinduism, who wrote the Brighu Samhita around 5,000 years ago, knew this realised soul was destined to be named Rajinder and not Sant Prakash.
+Sage Brighu, one of the seven great sages of Hinduism, wrote the Brighu Samhita thousands of years ago and knew that this realised soul was destined to be named Rajinder and not Sant Prakash.
 The Samhita had this to say about Gurudev– ‘An ansh (part) of Shiv will take birth in a village named Hariana, and his name will begin with Raj.’

 Shiv is a power amalgam of a set of qualities and attributes.
 A person who has spiritually evolved to achieve a state of mukti can be defined as a manifestation of Shiv.
-Such a being could either be in a human or ethereal form.
-Some of the manifestations of Shiv in human form are Hanuman, Parshuram, Gurudev, Buddhe Baba, Gorakshanath, etc.
+Such a being could either be in human or ethereal form.
+Some of the manifestations of Shiv in human form are Hanuman, Parshuram, Gurudev, Buddhe Baba, Gorakshnath, Jesus, Guru Nanak, Guru Gobind Singh, etc.

-Gurudev’s early years were seeped in normalcy despite predictions of the little boy’s future being anything but ordinary.
+Gurudev’s early years were seeped in normalcy despite predictions of his future being anything but ordinary.
 When he was around five years old, he joined DAV Modern School in Hariana and studied Hindi, Urdu, and Farsi.
-His schoolmates remembered him as an easy-going boy who valued mischief over academics and made friends with ease.
+His schoolmates remembered him as an easy-going boy who preferred mischief over academics and made friends with ease.

-During one such fruit picking escapade at a dargah, Gurudev and Subbhash were caught red-handed by a fakir (mystic) who lived there.
+During a fruit picking escapade at a dargah, Gurudev and Subbhash were caught red-handed by a fakir (mystic) who lived there.
 He asked the boys to bow their heads at the shrine to atone for the act.
 They did as instructed.
-Following this incident, Gurudev returned to the dargah on a regular basis to spend time with the fakir.
-This time, the desire was not for the fruit but the seed of spiritual knowledge.
+Following this incident, Gurudev returned to the dargah regularly to spend time with the fakir.
+This time, the desire was for the fruit of spiritual knowledge